 Disparate earning ability can shift more finances and assets to the spouse making less money.
 Fault grounds may also be considered when it comes to asset division.
-I take these issues into account and ensure our clients receive everything that they are entitled to when the divorce is finalized.
+We take these issues into account and ensure our clients receive everything that they are entitled to when the divorce is finalized.

 Attorney Brian J. McNamara is experienced in the division of marital property and debt of all kinds, including:

 - Intellectual property

 - Family real estate